Christopher-Schulze/Baristeuer/docs/DOCUMENTATION.md

 also use `go test ./...`, which traverses all modules listed in `go.work`.

 ### Frontend Tests
-To run the React unit tests install dependencies first:
+To run the React unit tests you must install dependencies first:

 ```bash
 npm ci --prefix internal/ui